-Section MISCELLANEOUS PROVISIONS Yes No Reference 3.
-Does the policy specify: a. when travel outside the state is appropriate; b. applicable expense limits; and c. procedures for approval of the travel?
+3. Does the policy specify:

+a. when travel outside the state is appropriate;

+b. applicable expense limits; and

+c. procedures for approval of the travel?

 4. Is the policy available for public inspection upon request?

 Part IV.
-Audit Conclusion onclusionbased on this questionnaire and any other audit procedures performance revisions revisions revisions rmedwheth er the client has

-Part IV.
 Audit Conclusion

-The auditor must state a conclusionbased on this questionnaire and any other audit procedures performedwhether the client has complied with the legal provisions reviewed relating to miscellaneous provisions.
+The auditor must state a conclusion--based on this questionnaire and any other audit procedures performed--whether the client has complied with the legal provisions reviewed relating to miscellaneous provisions.

-Conclusion: